Airbus Beluga: Background

-Entry into service and replacement
+Construction and further development

 In September 1992, construction work began on the first aircraft, the maiden flight of which took place in September 1994.
 Following a total of 335 flight hours being performed during the test program, restricted certification of the type was awarded by the European Aviation Safety Agency (EASA) in October 1995, enabling the A300-600ST "Beluga" to enter service shortly thereafter.
-In addition to the first aircraft, four more Belugas were constructed at a rate of roughly one per year; from start to finish, each airframe reportedly took roughly three years to complete.
+Originally a total of four aircraft were to be built along with an option for a fifth aircraft being available, which was later firmed up.
+Apart from the first Beluga, each airframe took an average of three years to complete from start to finish; they were built at a rate of one per year.
 Modification work was performed at Toulouse using components provided by the Airbus assembly line.
-Originally a total of four aircraft were to be built along with an option for a fifth aircraft being available, which was later firmed up.

-The fleet's primary task is to carry Airbus components ready for final assembly across Europe between Toulouse, Hamburg and nine other sites, and they do so 60 times per week.
+The fleet's primary task is to carry Airbus components ready for final assembly across Europe between Toulouse, Hamburg, and nine other sites, and they do so 60 times per week.
 The Beluga fleet is owned by Airbus Transport International (ATI), a wholly owned subsidiary of Airbus Group that was established specifically to operate the type; through this organisation, the fleet is made available for hire by third parties for charter flight.
 In May 1998, ATI reportedly had an annual revenue target of $15 million to be achieved via leasing spare capacity.
 Over time, the Beluga has been used to carry a variety of special loads, including space station components, large and delicate artwork, industrial machinery, and intact helicopters.
 The A300-600ST's freight compartment is 7.4 m in diameter and 37.7 m long; maximum payload is 47 tonnes.